Hamilton fastest but Red Bull, Ferrari in hunt

 “That’s what I call a positive start to the season,” Verstappen tweeted.
 “The car handled well and I’m happy with today.”

-Fourth in FP2, Kimi Raikkonen showed Ferrari may also be in the hunt for Sunday’s race but he will have to face the stewards after allegedly impeding fellow Finn Bottas, who nearly rammed into his rear and ended up in the gravel.
+Fourth in FP2, Kimi Raikkonen showed why Ferrari may also be in the hunt for Sunday’s race but he will have to face the stewards after allegedly impeding fellow Finn Bottas, who nearly rammed into his rear and ended up in the gravel.

-It was a tougher day for Raikkonen’s four-times champion team mate Sebastian Vettel, who was more than a half-second off the pace in FP2 in fifth position.
+It was a tougher day for Raikkonen’s four-times champion team mate Sebastian Vettel, who was more than a half-second off the pace in FP2 down in fifth position, a disappointing run he later downplayed.

 “We still have quite a lot of performance in hand.
 I am not too worried because I know if I get everything right we should be in better shape,” the German told reporters.

-Red Bull’s home hope Daniel Ricciardo was seventh but his low-fuel flying lap was affected by a red flag during the session due to some cabling becoming unearthed at the start-finish line.
+Red Bull’s Daniel Ricciardo was seventh in FP2 but his day ended on a sour note, the home hope handed a three-place grid penalty for going too fast during red flag conditions.

+The second session was suspended for a few minutes after some cabling became unearthed at the start-finish line.

-Tipped to be the big improvers, Haas delivered in spades, with Romain Grosjean sixth quickest in FP2 and his team mate Kevin Magnussen ninth.
+Tipped to be the big improvers after a positive pre-season, Haas delivered in spades, with Romain Grosjean sixth quickest in FP2 and his team mate Kevin Magnussen ninth.

-There was some encouragement for McLaren, whose day began bleakly as engineers fussed over an exhaust system problem that left twice champion Fernando Alonso and Stoffel Vandoorne confined to the garage for most of the session.
+There was also some encouragement for McLaren, whose day began bleakly with engineers fussing over an exhaust system problem that left twice champion Fernando Alonso and Stoffel Vandoorne confined to the garage for most of the session.

-But Alonso finally emerged to post the eighth fastest lap and held the position through FP2.
+However, Alonso finally emerged to post the eighth fastest lap and held the position through FP2.

 Canadian Lance Stroll’s day ended in frustration, with his Williams forced to a halt at the end of FP2 with overheating issues.
 He was 14th for the session, ahead of his debutant team mate Sergey Sirotkin (18th).